hwarden162/rhype/README.md

 If a function does not work for a particular use that you would like, please raise it on the [GitHub Repo](https://github.com/hwarden162/hypR) to move that job higher up the list of features to add.

+## Creating Hypergraphs

+There are currently two methods for creating hypergraphs in hypR, using a hyperedge list or using an incidence matrix.

+A hyperedge list is a list where each entry represents a hypergraph

 ## Hypergraph Objects